2023 Most Popular Physical Sciences Master's Degree Schools in New Jersey

 Check out the physical sciences master's degree programs at these schools if you want to attend one of the most popular in New Jersey.

 Our analysis found Princeton University to be the most popular school for physical sciences students who want to pursue a master’s degree in New Jersey.
-Located in the small city of Princeton, Princeton is a private not-for-profit school with a moderately-sized student population.
+Located in the small city of Princeton, Princeton is a private not-for-profit school with a medium-sized student population.

 Of the 91 students majoring in physical sciences at Princeton, 68% are male and 32% are female.